 The metabolism of alcohol is a multi-stage process that happens in your liver.
 First, the alcohol is oxidized into acetaldehyde by an enzyme named alcohol/dehydrogenase.
 Second, the acetaldehyde is broken down again into acetic acid, a harmless substance that is ultimately broken down further into carbon dioxide and water.

 When this process is running efficiently, the acetaldehyde exists only for a short period of time before being broken down.
-So it doesn’t have any time to circulate through your body and cause unpleasant symptoms like headaches and nausea.
+It doesn’t have any time to circulate through your body and cause unpleasant symptoms like headaches and nausea.

 Candida overgrowth is another significant contributor to elevated acetaldehyde levels, but through a very different process.
 If you are suffering from a Candida overgrowth, the Candida colonies in your gut continually produce a number of toxins as metabolic byproducts.
 Among these toxins are uric acid, ammonia, and (you guessed it) acetaldehyde.

 Cutting back on your alcohol intake is one sure way to reduce your acetaldehyde levels.
+You should consider doing this anyway, as part of a healthy, low-inflammatory, low sugar diet.
 But if you’re suffering from chronic Candida, your body is going to need a little more assistance.

-To achieve a long term reduction in your acetaldehyde levels (and relief from those annoying Candida symptoms), you need to attack your Candida overgrowth.
-As I describe in my Ultimate Candida Diet program, the best way to do this is through a low-sugar diet, some natural antifungals and a good probiotic.
-If you regularly suffer from symptoms like fatigue, headaches and brain fog, a good Candida treatment plan could offer relief.
+To achieve a long-term reduction in your acetaldehyde levels (and relief from those annoying Candida symptoms), you need to attack your Candida overgrowth.
+As we describe in our Ultimate Candida Diet program, the best way to do this is through a staggered approach that incorporates a low-sugar diet, some natural antifungals, and a good probiotic.
+If you regularly suffer from symptoms like fatigue, headaches, and brain fog, an effective Candida treatment plan will offer relief.